 We know that money grows much more quickly in a tax-sheltered investment vehicle, like a retirement plan.
 But since non-sheltered plans are built and accumulate earnings on after-tax money, there is no deferred tax liability.
-You can withdraw money from these accounts without concern for increasing your taxes.
+You can withdraw money from these accounts without concern about increasing your taxes.

-For this reason, you should never overlook non-tax sheltered investments as a part of your tax diversification retirement plan.
+For this reason, you should never overlook non-tax-sheltered investments as a part of your tax diversification retirement plan.
 They provide you with a tax-free source of funds that will help you to minimize the amount of taxable money you withdraw from your retirement plans.

-They will also provide you with a ready source of cash in the event of an unexpected emergency.
+They will also provide you with a ready source of cash in the event of an emergency.
 This emergency might otherwise significantly increase your tax burden if you have to access your retirement accounts for the money.

 This is to say that you can sell your home and raise that much capital – plus your original investment – and have that money available for retirement without consideration of income taxes.

 The same is not true with an investment property.
-There is no one-time exemption for the gain on sale.
-But perhaps more significantly, your tax liability on an investment property could actually rise over time.
+There is no one-time exemption for the gain on the sale.
+But perhaps more significantly, your tax liability on an investment property could rise over time.
 This is because it is common for investors to depreciate the value of their investment property over the number of years they own it.